KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-FranceInfo by bugsounet](https://github.com/bugsounet/MMM-FranceInfo)

+1. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-1. There are no keywords in 'package.json'.
+2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
-2. Typo: Found `Magic Mirror` in file `MMM-FranceInfo.css`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-FranceInfo.css`: Replace it with `MagicMirror²`.
-3. Typo: Found `Magic Mirror` in file `MMM-FranceInfo.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `MMM-FranceInfo.js`: Replace it with `MagicMirror²`.
-4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-FreeBox-Monitor by tataille](https://github.com/tataille/MMM-FreeBox-Monitor)